-Why Local Government Matters is a major piece of social research on community attitudes to local government by the Australian Centre of Excellence for Local Government (ACELG), undertaken with substantial expertise from staff of the Centre for Local Government at the University of Technology, Sydney (UTS:CLG).
+Why Local Government Matters is a major piece of social research on community attitudes to local government by the Australian Centre of Excellence for Local Government (ACELG), undertaken with substantial expertise from staff of the Centre for Local Government (CLG) at the University of Technology, Sydney.
 The research aims to better understand how and why the activities of local governments, and their roles in society are valued by communities.

 The research investigates:

 - How do people want their services delivered?

 - How do people want to be involved in government?